deadlydog/deadlydog.github.io/_drafts/2025-12-06-Logitech-MX-Master-4-vs-3s-comparison-by-a-40-something-year-old.md

 If Logitech releases a followup version that's a bit lighter and has a grippier thumb button, I would try it out again.

-I don't often do product reviews or comparisons, so if you enjoyed this comparison leave a comment below and let me know!
+I don't often do product reviews or comparisons, so if you enjoyed this leave a comment and let me know!